Holroyd

 Holroyd has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified one major project expected to impact the region: Anglicare Merrylands Residential Tower, Powerhouse Parramatta, Gran Central Granville, and One City Square, Parramatta are key projects, with the following list outlining those most likely to be relevant.
+AreaSearch has identified one major project expected to impact this region.
+Key projects include Anglicare Merrylands Residential Tower, Powerhouse Parramatta, Gran Central Granville, and One City Square, Parramatta.
+The following details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.